Safdari10/Safdari10/README.md

 - Added endpoints and logic for company management: retrieve company ID by name, with new Pydantic schemas and service updates.
 - Refactored and extended user, role, and company routers to support new mobile app API requirements.
 - Updated and modularized input/output schemas for user, role, and company domains to improve validation and maintainability.

+#### 🚦 **RevoSight NX – Integration Site Portal Backend Implementation**
+**Tech Stack:** FastAPI, Python, SQLModel, Alembic, Redis

+- Designed and implemented the backend architecture for the Integration Site Portal, enabling seamless integration between external sites and the RevoSight platform.
+- Developed and refactored APIs for creating, updating, and managing integration sites, event rules, and related entities.
+- Built new database tables and wrote Alembic migration scripts to support integration sites, event rules, API keys, and related features.
+- Added robust authentication and authorization logic, including the creation of a dedicated Integration Admin role and supporting role-based access control for integration endpoints.
+- Implemented API key generation and secure endpoint access for third-party integrations.
+- Enhanced event rule management with endpoints for creating, updating, and retrieving event rules, supporting complex business logic and validation.
+- Improved error handling, logging, and input validation across all integration-related APIs.
+- Refactored and optimized database models and migration scripts to support new integration features and ensure data consistency.
+- Collaborated with the frontend team to integrate backend APIs with the new Integration Site Portal UI, providing technical guidance and support for smooth integration.
+- Addressed feedback and fixed issues related to integration site creation, event rule updates, and API reliability.
+- Added video analyzing and detection endpoints to support advanced integration scenarios.
+- Ensured all new features were covered by appropriate tests and documentation for maintainability.

+#### 🚦 **RevoSight NX – Login Hierarchy & User Roles Implementation**
+**Tech Stack:** FastAPI, Python, SQLModel, Alembic

+- Designed and implemented a flexible login hierarchy system to support multiple user roles and company associations.
+- Added `user_role` and `company` fields to the `User` model and database table, enabling role-based access and multi-company support.
+- Established relationships between users, companies, and NXServer entities to support hierarchical access control.
+- Introduced the `UserRole` enum and updated input/output schemas and service layers to use role types for improved validation and maintainability.
+- Enhanced JWT token generation and validation to include `user_role` for secure, role-based authentication and authorization.
+- Updated sign-in and user creation endpoints to handle user roles, company assignment, and improved error handling for user not found scenarios.
+- Refactored configuration and alarm monitor endpoints to leverage user roles and company context for access control.
+- Updated and added sample data in migration and dump scripts to support new login hierarchy and user role features.
+- Collaborated using mob programming to ensure robust, well-tested, and maintainable implementation across all related backend layers.

 📌 *See more projects in my repositories!*